James-Y-Wong/hw-9-professional-README-generator/Develop/README.md

   Prerequisites: Node.js

-  Packages: Inquirer
+  Packages: Express.js, MySQL2, Sequelize, dotenv

   ## Usage

   Make sure you have all the prerequisites and packages installed.

-  - Run node index.js.
-Answer all of the questions in the prompt.
+  - First, enter MySQL terminal to source database.
+Then seed the database by running "npm run seed" in terminal.
+Run "npm start" to start the application.
+Peform, GET, POST, PUT, DEL requests in Insomnia to test

   ## License